Why am I here?

-I didn’t start out intending to write a book, but after the tragic death of my second child, I was left childless, bereft, and hopeless.
+After beautiful, clever, kind and witty but troubled Catherine died, I was left childless, utterly bereft, and hopeless.
 Writing was one of my therapies; words tumbled out onto the page.
 Sometimes poems; sometimes reflections; sometimes desperately reaching out for hope.
 I was in a dark place, and some of my journal writings were too dark to see the light of day.
 But as time passed, I found writing was helping me to cope with the agony of my grief, and that the content itself had glimmers of hope.

-“A Valley Journal” came out of that.
+My book, “A Valley Journal”, came out of that.
 I can’t remember at what stage I felt that these writings, with some adjustments, could be useful for others, but once the idea took shape, it was another stage in my journey.
 Helping others is one way of saving my sanity, and finding a reason to keep breathing.

 - I have another blog with light readings on a variety of Christian topics (not connected to bereavement).
 Click here